gehara/Extinction-in-Nearctic-birds/README.md

 # Extinction-in-Nearctic-birds
-R scripts used in the paper "Extinction in Nearctic" birds from Smith, Gehara and Harvey
+R scripts used in the paper "Extinction in Nearctic birds" from Smith, Gehara and Harvey